National Marine Park

 - Luke Pollard: “With the nation’s first National Marine Park, we are reinforcing why Plymouth truly is Britain’s Ocean City”

 Luke Pollard has been successful in his campaign to get Plymouth Sound named as the UK’s first National Marine Park.
 This would bring together all of the existing environmental protections and aim to capture the imagination of locals and tourists alike.
-This was one of Mr Pollard’s key manifesto pledges in 2017, and he has been collaborating with the Council to deliver it ever since.
+This was one of Luke’s key manifesto pledges in 2017, and he has been working with the Council to deliver it ever since.

 Celebrating the declaration of Plymouth Sound as the UK’s first National Marine Park, Luke Pollard said: